-If there is one common concern that many new players share it is about the system being rigged.
-While no one can guarantee that every slot provider out there is running a clean show, it is easy to find the legit operators.
-Say what you will about gambling regulators, but they have done a fairly commendable job of cleaning up the industry and setting casinos straight.
+If there is one common concern that many new players share, it is about the system being rigged.
+While no one can guarantee that every slot provider out there is running a clean show, it’s quite easy to filter the rogue operators.
+Say what you will about gambling regulators, but the threats of hefty fines have given positive results.

 Slot Myth #2: Slots are rigged

-The next trust issue is over rigged games.
-It is fine to be a sceptic; it is your money after all.
+It is fine to be sceptical; it is your money after all.
 However, developers, as well as providers, work hard to win players’ trust.
-They do this by employing Random Number Generators (RNGs) with their games.
-Number one, these RNGs ensure that every spin is completely fresh, random, and completely uninfluenced by the spins that preceded it.
-Secondly, regulators test and audit RNGs as part of licensing to ensure that slots are generating the payout percentage as claimed, so players can be sure they are given a fair chance to win.
+One way to make sure games are fair is by utilizing random number generators (RNG).
+The RNG makes sure every spin (game round) is completely random and not influenced by the spin that preceded it.
+Secondly, regulators test and audit RNGs as part of the certification process to ensure that slots are generating the payout percentage as claimed, so players can be sure they are given a fair chance to win.

 Contrary to popular belief, casinos do not have any influence over the games you play.
-They may have the option to choose from a range of predefined RTP settings if allowed by the developer (RTP should be stated in the help file), but the actual outcome of each spin is determined by a random number generator.
+A casino operator may have the option to choose from a range of predefined RTP settings – if allowed by the game provider (RTP should be stated in the help file) – but the actual outcome of each spin is determined by a random number generator.
 Moreover, all casino games need to be tested and certified by independent agencies and are heavily regulated in the same way casinos are.
-When you play an online slot at your favorite casino, the actual slot is not hosted by the operator but has been embedded on the site in the same way websites allow you to watch Youtube videos without having to go to Youtube.
+When you play an online slot at your go-to casino, the actual slot is not hosted by the operator but has been embedded on the site in the same way websites allow you to watch Youtube videos without having to go to Youtube.

-Players will sometimes accuse casino games of being rigged, especially when on a losing streak.
-But this is a claim that is not true as long as you stick to trusted casinos of the kind we list on Bigwinboard.com.
+Players will sometimes accuse casinos of games being rigged, especially when on a losing streak.
+But this is highly unlikely to be true as long as you stick to trusted casinos of the kind we list on Bigwinboard.com.
 How can we be so sure?
-Keep reading and you will find out why there’s absolutely no reason for casinos or developers to “rig” games.
+Keep reading, and you will find out why there’s absolutely no reason for casinos or game providers to “rig” games.

 Slot Myth #3: How can you be so sure slots are not “rigged”?